FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/commitmentdiscountid.md

 # Commitment Discount ID

-A commitment-based discount is a contractual commitment for an amount of usage or spend throughout a specified term, in exchange for discounted unit pricing on that amount.
+A commitment-based discount is a commitment for an amount of usage or spend throughout a specified term, in exchange for discounted unit pricing on that amount.
 The commitment may be based on quantities of resource units or monetary value, with various payment options and time frames.

 A Commitment Discount ID is the identifier assigned to a commitment-based discount by the provider.
 Commitment Discount ID is commonly used for scenarios like chargeback for commitments and savings per commitment-based discount.